schoolofdevops/ultimate-kubernetes-bootcamp/chapters/11_deploying_sample_app.md

 ## Tasks

   * Create deployments for all applications
-  * Define services for each tier
+  * Define services for each tier applicable
-  * Launch/appy the definitions
+  * Launch/apply the definitions

 Following table depicts the state of readiness of the above services.